Leveraging Open-Source Large Language Models for encoding Social Determinants of Health using an Intelligent Router: Methods

 \section{Methods}

-Our data came from patient electronic health records (EHRs) stored in the MIMIC-III dataset \cite{johnson_mimic-iii_2015}.
-We extracted medical charts with a ‘Social History’ section, on the assumption that these notes would be more likely to contain evidence of an SDOH code.
-The factors we tested included homelessness, food insecurity, imprisonment or other incarceration, low income, and marital estrangement, relatives needing care, and unemployment.
-A medical coder annotated 500 medical notes for by parsing through the notes, and indicating information verbatim from the medical notes that corresponded to a specific SDOH code.
-Noticing that these codes were assigned based on a phrase from the note, we determined that a sentence had enough context for an LLM to appropriately identify the codes bearing evidence in the medical records.
-We prompted a number of open source models with the Together API using the prompt template in Figure \ref{figure:prompt}.
+Our data came from patient electronic health records (EHRs) stored in the MIMIC-III dataset, which comprises over 40,000 publicly-available, de-identified patient records and more than two million clinical notes collected between 2001 and 2012 \cite{johnson_mimic-iii_2015}.
+We created an enriched data set with notes that contained a “Social History” section, which distilled the dataset down to approximately 8000 notes.
+We then randomly selected 500 of those notes.
+For a proof of concept, we initially tested 5 factors including homelessness, food insecurity, imprisonment or other incarceration, low income, and marital estrangement, relatives needing care, and unemployment.
+A professional medical coder applied Z-codes to 500 medical notes by performing a manual keyword analysis to each note, indicating information verbatim from the medical notes that corresponded to a specific SDOH code.
+Noticing that these codes were assigned based on a phrase from the note, we determined that a sentence had enough information for an LLM to appropriately identify the codes bearing evidence in the medical records.
+We prompted a number of open-source models with the Together API using the prompt template in Figure \ref{figure:prompt}.

-Even after annotating 500 medical notes, sentences with evidence of specific SDOH codes were sparse (<1\% of the total number of sentences).
-In order to address this, we introduced a novel synthetic data generation and validation paradigm, outlined in Figure \ref{fig:synthetic_data}.
+Even after manually-coding 500 medical notes, sentences with evidence of specific SDOH codes were sparse (<1\% of the total number of sentences in the 500 notes).
+In order to address this, we introduced a novel synthetic data generation and validation paradigm, outlined in \ref{fig:synthetic_data}.
 Our synthetic data generation scheme involved passing in random sentences corresponding to a specific SDOH code from the medical note into Claude-3-opus as references.
-Using two distinct prompts, one explicitly asking Claude to not use the SDOH keyword or phrase for complexity, we generated a couple hundred synthetic sentences corresponding to SDOH codes.
-We subsequently also had Claude verify the synthetic sentences it generated by asking Claude to determine if the generated synthetic sentence actually had evidence of a specific SDOH code, dropping the sentences that did not pass this test.
+We were able to use closed-source models like Claude-3-opus in this generation scheme because the dataset was deidentified and did not include protected health information (PHI).
+Using two distinct prompts, one explicitly asking Claude not to use the SDOH keyword or phrase for complexity, we generated a couple hundred synthetic sentences corresponding to SDOH codes.
+We subsequently had Claude verify the synthetic sentences it generated by asking Claude to determine if the generated synthetic sentence had evidence of a specific SDOH code, dropping the sentences that did not pass this test.
+As evidenced in Figure \ref{figure:dropped_data}, Claude showed an ability to self-edit its own generated data.
 This scheme ultimately resulting in a validation set distribution seen in Figure \ref{figure:data_distributions}.

 The validation set consisted of approximately 33/67\% splits of positive/negative labels, with approximately 1000 sentences for each SDOH code.
 Positive labels consisted of both data containing evidence of an SDOH code from the medical note (gold data) and verified synthetic data (generated and verified by scheme shown in Figure \ref{fig:synthetic_data}).
 Negative data consisted of sentences from medical notes not containing evidence of an SDOH code.
 This was the dataset used both to train the router, and was tested against to ultimately determine the performance seen in Figure \ref{figure:comparison_plot}.
 Interestingly, we observed that Claude had the ability to verify synthetic data it generated itself, resulting in ‘dropped’ data numbers seen in Figure \ref{figure:dropped_data}.